 CD33 is a member of the immunoglobulin superfamily of molecules.
 It is a myeloid differentiation marker and it may play a role in inflammation and immune response.
 Although CD33 is expressed on myeloid progenitor cells, it is not expressed on hematopoietic stem cells.1

-CD33 is expressed on nearly all acute myeloid leukemia (AML) cells, making it an ideal target for therapy.1,2 In pediatric trials, AML blasts with high CD33 concentration were associated with poor prognosis, including shorter disease-free intervals and lower overall survival.
-CD33 can also be detected as a soluble protein and may have prognostic value.1
+CD33 is expressed on nearly all acute myeloid leukemia (AML) cells, making it an ideal target for therapy.1,2 In studies of pediatric AML, the presence of cancer cells expressing high levels of CD33 was associated with poor prognosis, including shorter disease-free intervals and lower overall survival.1

 Search our clinical trials.

 1. Laszlo GS, Estey EH, Walter RB.
 Blood Rev. 2014;28(4):143-153.
 2. Krupka C, Kufer P, Kischel R, et al. Blood.
 2014;123(3):356-365.